Viton® Seal

 Extrusion (and/or Nibbling)

-Description: The seal develops ragged edges (generally on the low-pressure side) which appear tattered.
+Description: The o-ring or seal develops ragged edges (generally on the low-pressure side) which appear tattered.

 Contributing Factors: Excessive clearances.
 Excessive pressure.
 Low-modulus/hardness elastomer.
 Excessive gland fill.
 Irregular clearance gaps.
 Sharp gland edges.
 Improper sizing.